MegaMosquito/achatina/README.md

  * run `make register-pattern` or `make register-policy`.

+## For more info

+Each of the examples has its own README.md with additional details.

 ## Author

 Written by Glen Darling, March 2020.

-Inspired by earlier work from my former teammate, [David Martin](https://github.com/dcmartin).
+Inspired by earlier related work from my former teammate, [David Martin](https://github.com/dcmartin).